 - If there are distractions such as noise and increased activity, their attention span decreases further.

 - In fact, as lesson time increases, students often exhibit anxiety as they try to hold on to all of the information.

 - In addition, students recall more information when they attend 2 shorter lessons at different times rather than 1 longer lesson.

 The results of our 3-month trial supported these learning studies.
 Our semi-private lessons naturally incorporate this research.
 Children are able to relax and progress more due to the enhanced learning environment.

 THE FUN – FAMILY OPEN SWIMS

 We incorporate ‘strategic play’ into our lessons as much as possible.
 However, we feel ‘free play’ is also a very important aspect of a child’s enhanced comfort level and learning experience in the water.

 To create an opportunity for increased play and socialization time in the water, we have opened our facility for Family Open Swims exclusive to FLOW clientele.
-Family Open Swims are held two days a month on a Friday evening and Saturday afternoon.
+Family Open Swims are held two days a month on a Saturday and Sunday afternoons.

 This provides the best of both worlds…play time, when it’s time to play, and learning time, when it’s time to learn, thus creating the best possible learning scenario for the children.